innovatrics/dot-web-samples/reactjs-components-integration/README.md

 When component (face or document) is initiliazed, sam.wasm file will be fetched from http://localhost:3000/sam.wasm.
 That's why sam.wasm file need to be placed in root of public folder.

+## License

+In order to use these components integrated in the samples you will need a license agreement.
+To obtain it, please contact support@innovatrics.com.

 ## Available Scripts

 In the project directory, you can run: